techidaily/site-fox-friendly/source/_posts/new-interface-feedback-for-screen-players-choice.md

 [Free Download](https://tools.techidaily.com/wondershare/filmora/download/) For macOS 10.14 or later

 <!-- affiliate ads begin -->
-<a href="https://secure.2checkout.com/order/checkout.php?PRODS=4599951&QTY=1&AFFILIATE=108875&CART=1"><iframe width="864" height="500" src="https://www.youtube.com/embed/jVnfr5HudQw" title="The Latest and Easiest Solution to Remove Kindle DRM on Windows (without Degrading)" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/cC-HtDQVoG0?si=nQcoa7q8q2IL8U0m" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-Epubor Ultimate for Win：Helps you read books anywhere, including the best eBook Converter + eBook DRM Removal functions.</a>
 <!-- affiliate ads end -->

 ## Conclusion

 So now, in the end, the final words for today's topic are that VideoShow video editor is the best application to use on mobiles for video editing purposes.
 But because of the limitation of mobile devices, we recommend you to use the desktop video editor.
 Among these, Filmora will be the best option as it has all the great features you want to have in your desktop video editor.
 We hope you guys find this article quite interesting and helpful.
 Thanks for reading it.